 Enter customer segmentation.
-By categorizing your target audience into groups based on common characteristics like demographics, interests, behaviors, and more, you can tailor your marketing efforts to resonate better.
+By categorizing your target audience into groups based on common characteristics like demographics, interests, and behaviors, you can tailor your marketing efforts to resonate better.

 The result?
 There could be better communication, stronger customer relationships, and an increased return on investment (ROI) on your marketing campaigns.